neuralinternet/awesome-chattensor-prompts/README.md

 ## Create your own prompt using AI

-[Merve Noyan](https://huggingface.co/merve) created an exceptional [ChatGPT Prompt Generator App](https://huggingface.co/spaces/merve/ChatGPT-prompt-generator), allowing users to generate prompts tailored to their desired persona.
+[We](https://huggingface.co/neuralinternet) created an [Chattensor Prompt Generator App](https://huggingface.co/spaces/neuralinternet/chattensor-prompt-generator), allowing users to generate prompts tailored to their desired persona.
 The app uses this repository as its training dataset.

 Credits: [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts)